Joseph McKenna (wrestler): 2022

-To start off the year, McKenna placed fifth at the prestigious Golden Grand Prix Ivan Yarygin, notably downing two-time World medalist Akhmed Chakaev from January 27 to 30.
+To start off the year, McKenna placed fifth at the Golden Grand Prix Ivan Yarygin, notably downing two-time World medalist Akhmed Chakaev.
 He then beat Kamal Begakov on February 12, at Bout at the Ballpark.
-McKenna competed at the prestigious Yasar Dogu International on February 27, claiming a bronze medal after going 4–|, only losing to World Champion Zagir Shakhiev in a close bout.
+McKenna competed at the Yasar Dogu International on February 27, claiming a bronze medal after going 4–1, only losing to World Champion Zagir Shakhiev in a close bout.

 On May 8, McKenna defended his Pan American championship in Acapulco, Mexico, defeating Olympian Agustín Destribats and four-time All-American Sebastian Rivera in order to do so.